Skip to main content

 Start saving now

 With college costs on the rise, saving now can pay off later.
-That's because starting early allows more time and opportunity for your investments to grow — and can reduce the amount you have to borrow.
+That's because starting early allows more time and potential opportunity for your savings to grow — and can reduce the amount you have to borrow.
 Setting aside even a little can make a big difference in helping you meet the future cost of college.
-Remember, it's never too soon or too late to start saving.
+Remember, it's not too soon or too late to start saving.
 Every dollar saved is one less you may need to repay with interest.

 Tip: Put your savings on autopilot

-Make contributions directly into your savings or investment account with automated bank transfers or payroll deductions so you never have to worry about missing a payment.
+Make contributions directly into your savings or investment account with automated bank transfers or payroll deductions so you don't have to worry about missing a payment.

 Explore 529 plans and custodial accounts